 MSCS procedures

 The mirrored stream classification service (MSCS) is a service that may be provided by an AP to its associated STAs that support MSCS.
-In MSCS, the AP classifies incoming unicast MSDUs that are destined for a non-AP STA based upon classifier masks provided by that non-AP STA.
-The AP sets the UP of the MSDUs in the classified streams based on the UP of unicast MSDUs in the corresponding reverse stream from the non-AP STA to the AP.
+In MSCS, the AP classifies incoming unicast MSDUs from the DS or WM that are destined for a non-AP STA based upon classifier masks provided by that non-AP STA.
+The AP sets the UP of the MSDUs in the classified streams based on the UP of unicast MSDUs in the corresponding mirror (reverse direction) stream from the non-AP STA to the AP.

 Implementation of MSCS is optional for a STA.
 A STA that supports MSCS sets its dot11MSCSActivated to true, and shall set to 1 the Mirrored SCS field of the Extended Capabilities elements that it transmits.
 When dot11MSCSActivated is true, dot11QosOptionImplemented shall be true.

+An MSCS setup is initiated by a non-AP STA’s SME.
+How it does this, and how it selects the MSCS Descriptor parameters, is out of scope of this standard.
+Setup of an MSCS uses the MLME primitives defined in 6.3.xx (MSCS request and response procedures).

-A non-AP STA that supports MSCS may request use of MSCS by sending an MSCS Request frame that includes an MSCS Descriptor element with the Request Type field set to “Add” or “Change.”
+A non-AP STA that supports MSCS may request use of MSCS, or request to update parameters of the currently active MSCS, by sending an MSCS Request frame that includes an MSCS Descriptor element with the Request Type field set to “Add” or “Change”, respectively.
 The MSCS Descriptor List field in the MSCS Descriptor element identifies how MSDUs are classified into streams and indicates parameters that determine the priority to assign to the classified MSDUs.

+In a TCLAS Mask element in an MSCS Descriptor element, the Classifier Type subfield shall be set to a value that corresponds to a classifier of MSDUs, i.e. less than or equal to 5, or equal to 10.

 Upon receipt of an MSCS Request frame from an associated non-AP STA, the AP shall respond with a corresponding MSCS Response frame.
 A value of “SUCCESS” shall be set in the Status field in the MSCS Response frame when the AP accepts the MSCS request.
-A value of “REQUEST_DECLINED,” “REQUESTED_TCLAS_NOT_SUPPORTED,” or “INSUFFICIENT_TCLAS_PROCESSING_RESOURCES” shall be set in the Status field in the MSCS Response frame when the AP denies the MSCS request; an MSCS Descriptor element is not present in the response.
+A value of “REQUEST_DECLINED,” “REQUESTED_TCLAS_NOT_SUPPORTED,” or “INSUFFICIENT_TCLAS_PROCESSING_RESOURCES” shall be set in the Status field in the MSCS Response frame when the AP denies the MSCS request; an MSCS Descriptor element is optionally present in the response.
+If an MSCS Descriptor element is present, the Request Type field is set to “Change” and the element indicates a suggested set of parameters that could be accepted by the AP in response to a subsequent request by the non-AP STA.
 The AP shall decline an MSCS request with the Request Type field set to “Add” or “Change” if a TCLAS Mask element is not present.

+An AP has a maximum of one active MSCS per non-AP STA.
+A non-AP STA shall not sent an MSCS request to an AP with the Request Type field set to “Add” if MSCS is currently active with that AP.
+An AP shall decline an MSCS request with the Request Type field set to “Add” if MSCS is currently active for the requesting non-AP STA.

-If MSCS for a non-AP STA is currently active and the AP denies a request from the non-AP STA to change the classification, the previously accepted parameters continue to apply.
+If MSCS for a non-AP STA is currently active and the AP denies an MSCS request from the non-AP STA with Request Type field set to “Change”, the previously accepted parameters continue to apply.